Published June, 2014 Dynamic Chiropractic Chiropractic Insights

 After the round, the patient should be asked for a new 0 to 10 level and asked if the headache has changed in intensity, location or quality.
 If either the location/quality has not changed or the intensity has decreased to some degree, re-apply several rounds until the symptoms dissipate.
 If however, the location or quality has changed, amend the set up phrase accordingly to describe the change with a revised 0 to 10 intensity level that includes the changed complaint, i.e.:

-While tapping the Karate Chop point repeatedly and saying aloud “Even though I have this hot sensation that’s moved to the back of my skull … I completely accept myself.”
+While tapping the side of hand point repeatedly and saying aloud “Even though I have this hot sensation that’s moved to the back of my skull … I completely accept myself.”
 Repeated three times.

 Followed by a tapping round of “This hot sensation” on all the points.
 Followed by an intensity level check.